chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_object_storage.md

 automate-backend-ctl applied --svc=automate-ha-opensearch | tail -n +2 > es_config.toml
 ```

-- Edit the created `es_config.toml` file and add the following settings at the end of the file. (_The file will be empty if the credentials have not been rotated_)
+- Edit the created `es_config.toml` file and add the following settings at the end of the file. (_The file will be empty if the certificates have not been rotated_)

 ```sh
 [s3]